 Once the initial setup is complete, it is on to the kick and snare.
 When defining a kick and snare, I prefer to have multiple recorded mics to mix together.
 In the ideal world, the kick will have been recorded as separate inside-and-outside-the-drum tracks, and the snare will be comprised of at least separate top and bottom mic tracks.
 I will often add kick and snare samples to further strengthen the drum sounds.
-(Please see the Drum Column in the August 2005 issue for in-depth information on sample replacement.)

-In addition to eq, I usually add a slight amount of compression to the kick and snare busses.
+In addition to EQ, I usually add a slight amount of compression to the kick and snare busses.
 Drum compression helps even out the drummer’s performance, adds attack to the drum, and can help create a more modern drum tone.
 While compression may not always be necessary, it is invaluable for keeping a kick and snare punchy and present in a crowded mix.
 Be sure to test all available compressors to find the one that best suits your taste.
 I usually prefer drum compressors that are fast in attack and release, and I usually only limit by a few dB.

 Overheads and room mics